Frequently Asked Questions (FAQ)

 Should the DRDP be copied each time it is administered?

-It is required that teachers use DRDP Online to enter their DRDP ratings.
+Teachers are required to use DRDP Online to enter their DRDP ratings.
 Therefore, the teacher only needs one copy of the DRDP.
 Some programs enter data into DRDP Online by scanning ratings using an outside service.
 In those cases, a rating record will be needed for every child each rating period.
 Teachers should still review and reflect on the evidence and documentation while reading the measure and level descriptors.

-The DRDP instruments and the DRDP Rating Records can be found on the Web site at https://desiredresults.us/drdp-forms
+The DRDP instruments and the DRDP Rating Records can be found on the Desired Results website/DRDP Instrument and Forms.

 What is the purpose of the DRDP Rating Record?

 To maintain the validity and reliability of the DRDP, each time the teacher completes the DRDP, teachers are asked to come to the rating with “fresh eyes.”
-The DRDP Rating Record is simply for the convenience of the teacher.
+The DRDP Rating Record is simply for the teacher's convenience.
 Ratings for all rating periods must be entered into DRDP Online.

 Is it okay to modify or skip measures from the DRDP?